bdelacretaz/sling-adaptto-2016/README.md

 ## TODO - known issues
 The internal Sling instance port numbers should be assigned dynamically.

+No real logs are sent to graylog yet, the current setup just demonstrates how container logs can be aggregated in graylog.

 The cluster probably only works on a single Docker host so far, we'll need ambassador containers (or something like Mesos or Kubernetes) to make it multi-host.